Theory of momentum-resolved phonon spectroscopy in the electron microscope

-Momentum resolved phonon EEL spectra from both cubic and hexagonal BN are shown in Figure~\ref{spec}.
-(The experiments were carried out with a beam energy of $60keV$ to reduce the beam damage to the sample.
-The experimental spectra have been background subtracted~\cite{supp} and the intensity of the experimental spectrum for each $q$ vector has been normalised.
-The experiments are described in~\cite{supp} with further details of the experimental method given in \cite{hage_1,hage}.)
+Momentum resolved phonon EEL spectra from both cBN and hBN are shown in Fig.~\ref{spec}.
 These spectra can be understood using the scattering factor obtained above for the interaction of a fast electron with the vibrational modes of the material.
-In order to obtain the phonon eigenvectors, we use density functional perturbation theory as implemented within the CASTEP code~\cite{castep,castep_dfpt}.
-Details of the computational parameters are given in~\cite{supp}.
 The effects of charge transfer are significant in BN polymorphs, and as an initial approach to incorporating these effects we replace $F(\qq,Z_i)$ in Eq.~\ref{eq:bigF} with

 where $Z^{*}_{i}$ is the Mulliken charge computed for atom $i$.
 Details of the effect of this approximation on the simulated EEL spectra are given in~\cite{supp}.

 The quantity that has been calculated for comparison with experiment is \begin{widetext}